Accelerated BSN Requirements

 - The scores on the exam with the highest composite score will be considered.
 Applicants who posted high scores on their initial attempt will receive priority over those who required two attempts.

-Contact us to find out more about the accelerated nursing track admissions process.
+Contact us to find out more about the accelerated BSN requirements for admission.